Farmington Hills Unpaid Wages and Overtime Lawyers

 You don’t have to let your employer get away with wage theft.
 Both Michigan and federal law prohibit employers from retaliating if an employee asserts their rights to recover their unpaid wages or overtime pay.
 An employer may not retaliate if an employee talks to an employment law attorney or assists another worker in a wage claim.

 Retaliation can take many forms.
-For instance, an employer may engage in retaliation if it:
+For instance, an employer may engage in retaliation by

-- Assigns you less desirable tasks, puts you on a less desirable schedule, or sends you to a less desirable office or worksite.
+- Assigning you less desirable tasks, putting you on a less desirable schedule, or sending you to a less desirable office or worksite.

-- Reverses its decision to give you a promotion or takes away a promotion you’ve already received.
+- Reversing the decision to give you a promotion or take away a promotion you’ve already received.

-- Engages in harassment or other actions intended to intimidate or punish you for seeking the pay you believe you are owed.
+- Harassing or other actions intended to intimidate or punish you for seeking the pay you believe you are owed.

 Proving you have been improperly classified as an exempt employee or an independent contractor can also be challenging.
 The experienced wage and overtime attorneys at Sommers Schwartz, P.C. can help determine whether you’ve been classified improperly and fight for the pay you deserve.
 To learn more, contact us today to schedule a free and confidential consultation.